Topology Optimization in a World of Fields and Implicit Geometry

 Figure 4: Automated smoothing, subsequent FE analysis, and contour slices for manufacturing.

-To learn more about our perspective on topology optimization, we invite you to an upcoming technical information session where we’ll take a deeper dive into the subject and illustrate how nTopology uses fields and implicit modeling to optimize products.
+To learn more about our perspective on topology optimization, we invite you to check out our webinar on the topic where we’ll take a deeper dive into the subject and illustrate how nTopology uses fields and implicit modeling to optimize products.

 - Bendsøe, M. P., “Optimal shape design as a material distribution problem,” Structural Optimization, vol. 1, 1989, pp. 193–202.

 - Aage, N., Andreassen, E., Lazarov, B. S., and Sigmund, O., “Giga-voxel computational morphogenesis for structural design,” Nature, vol. 550, 2017, pp. 84–86.